 A Ph.D. student who has satisfied all of the program's requirements except for the dissertation itself by January of the fourth year and who is making good progress will be awarded a fifth year of funding if needed.
 Such a student must serve as a teaching assistant or teaching fellow.

 All graduate students are required to seek pre-doctoral funding during the first and second year of graduate school.
 For first year students, application to NSF can be useful to organize your research plans.
 Consult your advisor early.
 The application is lengthy and due on November 1.
-For second year students, application to an external agency is a requirement only if you did not receive funding on your first year application.
-Ryan Desrosiers in the Dean’s office is available for pre-award support as well as support for locating funding opportunities.
+For second-year students, application to an external agency is a requirement only if you did not receive funding on your first year application.

 Fundsource provides a search engine for a large number of agencies.
 You can also Google for foundations with funding in your area of interest (e.g. for developmental psychology, use "Foundation & Research & Child Development” as keywords.)

 NSF grants provide $32,000 salary stipend and $12,000 for cost-of-education.
 Out of the $12,000 for cost-of-education, the Office of Sponsored Programs (OSP) holds $10,000 for tuition/fees (such as the student activity fee) and $2,000 for the student’s research costs.